 With concepts like virtual entities or integration with connectors, data can be viewed and integrated with dataverse.
 It has exceptional features to populate Microsoft word templates, integrate with excel and send or receive communications with Microsoft exchange.
-Users can associate contacts, appointments, emails, and tasks from outlook in dataverse rows.
+Users can associate contacts, appointments, emails, and tasks from Outlook in dataverse rows.

 7. Dataverse for teams

-Now developers can build power apps, automate flows, PowerApps virtual agent chatbots directly with the Microsoft teams’ context.
+Now developers can build power apps, automate flows, and PowerApps virtual agent chatbots directly with the Microsoft teams’ context.
 These platforms can access a down version of dataverse to store data for the above solutions.